Robyn Malcolm

-Robyn Jane Malcolm MNZM (born 15 March 1965) is a New Zealand actress, who first gained recognition for her role as nurse Ellen Crozier on the New Zealand soap opera Shortland Street.

-She is best known for six seasons of playing Cheryl West, matriarch to a sometimes criminal working-class family in the television series Outrageous Fortune, Kirsty Corella in the Australian television series Rake, Julie Wheeler in Upper Middle Bogan and Marina Baxter in The Code.
+Robyn Jane Malcolm MNZM (born 1965) is a New Zealand actress, who first gained recognition for her role as nurse Ellen Crozier on the soap opera Shortland Street.
+She is best known for playing Cheryl West, matriarch to a sometimes criminal working-class family, in the television series Outrageous Fortune.
+She has also worked in Australia, including roles in the TV series Rake and Upper Middle Bogan.
+She plays the lead role in the six-part 2023 NZ drama After the Party.

 Early life and education

-Malcolm was born in Ashburton, and attended Ashburton College, and graduated from Toi Whakaari (New Zealand Drama School) with a Diploma in Acting in 1987.
-She won an International Actors Fellowship at the Globe Theatre in London for 2003.
+Robyn Jane Malcolm was born in 1965 in Ashburton, New Zealand.

+She attended Ashburton College, and graduated from Toi Whakaari (New Zealand Drama School) with a Diploma in Acting in 1987.

 Career

 Malcolm's first long-running television role was nurse Ellen Crozier in soap opera Shortland Street.
-She appeared on the show for five years and was nominated for Best Actress at the 1998 TV Guide Television Awards.
-She was nominated again for her lead role in television feature, Clare, based on the cervical cancer experiment at Auckland's National Women's Hospital which resulted in the Cartwright Inquiry.
+She appeared on the show for over five years.

+She played the lead role in television feature, Clare, based on the cervical cancer experiment at Auckland's National Women's Hospital which resulted in the Cartwright Inquiry.

-In 1999, Malcolm was one of the founding members of the New Zealand Actors' Company along with Tim Balme, Katie Wolfe and Simon Bennett.
+In 1999, Malcolm was one of the founding members of the New Zealand Actors' Company along with Tim Balme, Katie Wolfe, and Simon Bennett.
 The company produced and toured a number of successful stage productions throughout New Zealand.

+In 2005, Malcolm took on the role of Cheryl West, matriarch of the West family, in Outrageous Fortune.
+Mixing comedy and drama, the show became one of the highest-rated and most honoured in New Zealand history.